ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 \[TASK: match with #initiate / #listen / #rendezvous and make sure the transport stack used is communicated ]

+Multiple endpoint identifiers can be specified for each LocalEndpoint and RemoteEndoint.
+For example, a LocalEndpoint could be configured with two interface names, or a RemoteEndpoint could be specified via both IPv4 and IPv6 addresses.
+The multiple identifiers refer to the same endpoint.

-The transport services API resolves names internally, when Initiate() is called to transform a Preconnection object into a Connection.
-The API does not need an explicit name resolution method, although it may be useful to provide one for reasons unrelated to transport.
+The transport services API will resolve names internally, when the Initiate(), Listen(), or Rendezvous() method is called establish a connection.
+The API does not need the application to resolve names, and premature name resolution can damage performance by limiting the scope for alternate path discovery during connection establishment.
+The Resolve() method is, however, provided to resolve a LocalEndpoint or a RemoteEndpoint in cases where this is required, for example with some NAT traversal protocols (see {{rendezvous}}).

 \[NOTE: the API needs MUST be explicit about when name resolution occurs,
         since the act of resolving a name leaks information, and there